top of page

 by Gentle Observations

 This one is not a game, but very helpful.
 These discussion cards help kids recognize self-talk statements that may be related to dissociation.
 It can help build awareness and triggers to help kids recognize the signs of dissociation.
-If you are looking for printable supplements such as safety plans, checklists, symptom trackers, etc., this is a good place to look.
-She offers quite a few different resources related to trauma.
+This is a good place to look if you are looking for printable supplements such as safety plans, checklists, symptom trackers, etc. She offers quite a few different resources related to trauma.

 Campfire Stories is a story telling game to help children process anxiety and trauma